-We remain officially remain closed with no immediate sense when we will begin to schedule regular services and events.
+We remain officially remain closed for on-site temple services with no immediate sense when this will change.
 Receiving the Dharma online and via the telephone is the way to keep our Sangha and community well.
-You will find updated information on ways to connect with the dharma and meditation services here.
+Connecting to sangha through dharma and meditation services can be found here.

 We continue to be sangha together while apart during these challenging times.
 If you can help support us with a donation, we are grateful for it.
 Please use the pulldown menu to indicate how your contribution should be acknowledged (Temple, Memorial [name], Special Service, Etc.)

 I am a link in Amida’s golden chain of love that stretches around the world.